MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-examples.md

 - `Value.NativeQuery`: Power Query submits the data requests in a native SQL statement to the data source.
 For this case, that represents a request for only the top 10 records of the `fact_Sale` table, with only the required fields after being sorted in descending order using the `Sale Key` field.

 >[!NOTE]
->In the T-SQL language, while there is no clause that can be used to SELECT the bottom rows of a table, there is a TOP clause that retrieves the top rows of a table.
+>While there's no clause that can be used to SELECT the bottom rows of a table in the T-SQL language, there's a TOP clause that retrieves the top rows of a table.

 For its evaluation, this query only downloads 10 rows, with only the fields that you requested from the `fact_Sale` table.
 This query took an average of 31 seconds to be processed in a standard instance of Power BI dataflows (which accounts for the evaluation and loading of data to dataflows).